How a narcissist negatively takes over your life.

 - Anger, they can not accept love and always resort to anger in the end.

-- Greed, material possessions most often other peoples, not always.
+- Greed, material possessions, most often other people, not always.

-- Sloth, most are rather lazy and do the bare minimum to meet their never-ending wants and needs.
+- Sloths, most are rather lazy, exploiting others to get their needs met and do the bare minimum to meet their never-ending wants and needs.

 1. Has a grandiose sense of self-importance.
 Exaggerating achievements and talents.